Constructing a Lie group analog for the Monster Lie algebra: Generators and relations

 \section{Generators and relations}

-In the finite-dimensional case, Steinberg gave a defining presentation for (adjoint and simply connected) Chevalley groups over commutative rings ([St]).
-Tits gave generators and relations for Kac--Moody groups, generalizing the Steinberg presentation ([Ti]).
+In the finite dimensional case, Steinberg (\cite{St}) gave a defining presentation for (adjoint and simply connected) Chevalley groups over commutative rings.
+Tits (\cite{Ti}) gave generators and relations for Kac--Moody groups, generalizing the Steinberg presentation.
 A suitable generalization of these methods gives us a group $G(\frak m)$ for $\frak m$ in terms of generators and relations.

-An analysis of the $\mathfrak{sl}_2$-subalgebras associated with roots of $\frak m$ suggests the following generators and relations for a group $G(\frak m)$ associated to $\frak m$.
+To motivate our method for constructing the group $G(\frak m)$, let $G$ be an adjoint Kac--Moody group corresponding to a symmetrizable Kac--Moody algebra $\mathfrak{g}$.
+Then all elements of $G$ can be constructed as automorphisms of $\mathfrak{g}$.

+As we have seen, it is not possible construct all the analogous group elements as automorphisms of $\frak m$.
+For example, we may construct automorphisms of $\widehat{\mathfrak{m}}$ corresponding to positive roots of $\frak m$ but not negative roots (as in the construction of $\widehat{U}$).
+We may also consider groups $\GL_2(-1)$ and $\GL_2({\ell,j,k})$ (defined below) which are automorphisms of $\frak{gl}_2$ subalgebras of $\mathfrak{m}$, corresponding to the real root $\alpha_{-1}$ and imaginary roots $\alpha_{\ell,jk}$ respectively.
+Using pairwise intersections of these subalgebras allows us to construct $G(\mathfrak{m})$ as an amalgam of all these groups.
+This gives rise to the following presentation.
 Define the set of symbols